 Laws and regulations governing Medicare, Medicaid, and other programs are extremely complex and subject to interpretation.
 As a result, there is at least a reasonable possibility that recorded estimates will change by a material amount in the near term.
-Net patient service revenue increased by approximately \$347,000 in 2015 and decreased by approximately \$2,100,000 in 2014, due to differences between original estimates and final settlements or revised estimates.
+Net patient service revenue decreased by approximately \$60,000 in 2016 and increased by approximately \$347,000 in 2015, due to differences between original estimates and final settlements or revised estimates.

 The District provides charity care to patients who are financially unable to pay for the healthcare services they receive.
 The District's policy is not to pursue collection of amounts determined to qualify as charity care.
 Accordingly, the District does not report these amounts in net operating revenues or in the allowance for uncollectible accounts.
 The District determines the costs associated with providing charity care by aggregating the applicable direct and indirect costs, including salaries and wages, benefits, supplies, and other operating expenses, based on data from its costing system.
-The costs of caring for charity care patients for the years ended December 31, 2015 and 2014, were approximately \$114,000 and \$186,000, respectively.
-The District did not receive any gifts or grants to subsidize charity services during 2015 and 2014.
+The costs of caring for charity care patients for the years ended December 31, 2016 and 2015, were approximately \$96,000 and \$114,000, respectively.
+The District did not receive any gifts or grants to subsidize charity services during 2016 and 2015.
+Disproportionate share hospital payments from the state of Washington received to subsidize charity services provided for the years ended December 31, 2016, and 2015, were approximately \$386,000 and \$106,000, respectively.